Get Early Access with the Sandbox Preview

 You can find your sandbox list in Setup.
 Make a note of the instance numbers listed in the Location column.

 When you have the instance numbers, check each sandbox to see if it’s on a preview or non-preview instance.
-A good time to do this is right after the Sandbox Preview Instructions Blog is posted, but you can do it anytime.
+A good time to do this is right after the Sandbox Preview Instructions are posted, but you can do it anytime.

 Watch this video to learn more about the sandbox preview.